Lighthouse Kids: White Island Lighthouse, NH

 Hello All,

-2020 is the 200th Anniversary of White Island Lighthouse Station (sometimes called Isles of Shoals light).
-2020 is also, very likely, the most challenging year in our lifetime.
+2020 was the 200th Anniversary of White Island Lighthouse Station (sometimes called Isles of Shoals light).
+2020 was also, very likely, the most challenging year in our lifetime.

 Due to Covid-19 our lives have been turned upside down and inside out.